-- A composite score of the ATI Test of Essential Academic Skills (TEAS) entrance examination is required for admission into both the Associate of Science in Nursing and the Practical Nursing program. - 3.
+- 2. A composite score of the ATI Test of Essential Academic Skills (TEAS) entrance examination is required for admission into the Associate of Science in Nursing. - 3.
 Prior to taking the ATI Test of Essential Academic Skills (TEAS), applicants are encouraged to purchase the study guide.
 Applicants are strongly discouraged from taking the assessment without completing the entire review workbook.
-If the applicant is unsuccessful after the first attempt, the applicant should be directed to complete the online remediation for at least two weeks before scheduling a second attempt at the TEAS exam. - 4.
+If the applicant is unsuccessful after the first attempt, the applicant should be directed to complete the online remediation for at least two weeks before scheduling a second attempt of the TEAS exam. - 4.
 Applicants can take this assessment no more than three times in a 12-month period, regardless of the testing location.
-A TEAS passing score is valid for 24 months (about 2 years).
+A TEAS passing score is valid for 24 months (about two years).
 The cost of examination and/or official transcript request with ATI is at the applicant's expense.

-Programs Min.
-TEAS Score

-Associate Science in Nursing 58
+Programs Minimum.
+TEAS Score Associate Science in Nursing 58

-Practical Nursing 45

-^{}An applicant may be accepted with a score of 55 or higher when an applicant is not transferring any pre-requisite science credits from another institution.
+An applicant may be accepted with a score of 55 or higher when an applicant is not transferring any pre-requisite science credits from another institution.